kflux/wordpress2markdown/README.md

 3. call the `export.php` with your browser or use the commandline

-4. the `wordpress2markdown` folder will be populated with textfiles named `your-article-slug.md`
+4. the `wordpress2markdown` folder will be populated with textfiles named `your-article-slug.md` - make sure your posts have unique titles!

 enjoy!